learning-zone/sass-basics/README.md

 #### Q. Which directive displays an error message in SASS?
 #### Q. How many output styles are there in sass?
 #### Q. Which symbol is used to refer parent selector in sass?
+## Q. List out the data types that Sass supports?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>